LCLPYT/notica/README.md

 For another, sounds must have an integer position in the world, which causes audio artifacts when the player is moving during playback.
 Additionally, stereo panning of notes is significantly worse because note positions are clamped to the nearest integer values.

-Clients with kibu-nbs installed do not have these limitations, as notes are played directly via OpenAL, the audio engine used by Minecraft: Java Edition.
+Clients with Notica installed do not have these limitations, as notes are played directly via OpenAL, the audio engine used by Minecraft: Java Edition.
 Song playback will thereby sound similar to the playback within Open Note Block Studio.

 ## Custom instruments
 Any Minecraft sound can be used as a custom instrument in .nbs files.
-Kibu-nbs supports all custom instrument related features of the [nbs file format specification](https://opennbs.org/nbs) (up to version 5).
+Notica supports all custom instrument related features of the [nbs file format specification](https://opennbs.org/nbs) (up to version 5).

 ## Arbitrary song tempo
-Much like other server-sided nbs players, kibu-nbs is not limited to specific song tempos.
+Much like other server-sided nbs players, Notica is not limited to specific song tempos.
 This mod makes sure that the song playback timings are accurate, by running song playbacks asynchronously.
 Packets are sent without server-thread synchronization, which would limit the tempo to 20 ticks per second again.